brendanzab/fathom/doc/reference.md

 ### Format representations

-Every binary format has a unique host representation, which is accessed via the built-in `Repr` operator:
+Every binary format has a unique representation type, which can be accessed via the `Repr` field:

-- `Repr : Format -> Type`
+- `f.Repr : Type` when `f : Format`

 ### Format coercions